14 People Suggest Jobs For People With No “Real” Skills

 I’ve been doing warehouse work, the pay isn’t great, and I hate it.
 I’m about to start a job at Best Buy doing inventory, hopefully I will be a LITTLE happier doing that (despite the pay cut).
 I’m socially anxious, awkward, and not a people person, so any customer service or serving job, any of that will send my anxiety through the roof and simply put me in a bad place.
 I do have a HS degree, but I’ve messed up my grants for college, and I can’t go back to ivy tech.
 Just really wanting to kind of ask what other types of work are out there.

-The tips below are a combination of the best comments I found within the above Reddit thread, as well as short comments and blurbs from other threads and articles from around the Internet.
+The tips below are a combination of the best comments I found within the above Reddit thread, as well as short comments and blurbs from other threads and articles from around the Internet about no skill jobs.
 Together, their collective wisdom does a really awesome job opening one’s mind to other viable opportunities for work, fields/industries, career paths, etc. Check it out.

 1. “First you need to find a new field of work that looks promising to you.
 Then, you need to research about the requirements and start building your skill set.” — Vlad Avram

 2. “Work in construction, there is currently a huge shortage of laborers, operators, and welders in the Chicagoland region.
 All make $40-50 straight time with OT on anything over eight hours per day.
 Edit: Journeyman linemen (power work) also make $$$ dollars.
 And, if you’re smart and hard working, you can leave the field after ten years or so and get into the management side of the business.
 Some of my bosses make $250k+, and these are guys who may or may not have graduated high school.
 Kind of the dirty little secret of the construction world.” — Sun-up-sun-down